Religious Education

 Intent

-RE will support children and young people in developing their own beliefs, values and attitudes through an exploration of shared human experience and the place and significance of Christianity and other religions in the contemporary world with such emphasis on Anglican beliefs and practices as appropriate to the school situation.’
+Religious Education nurtures our children and young people in cultivating their own beliefs, values, and attitudes across various religious traditions.
+Through exploring shared human experiences, and the place and significance of Christianity and other religions in the contemporary world, we open a path to spiritual growth.

 (Diocese of Liverpool RE Syllabus)

-St Oswald’s CE Primary has undertaken to teach Christian Values explicitly.
-RE will support the teaching of all 8 values especially the whole school value of ‘Community’ as RE will enable pupils to know about and empathise with members of our Multi-Cultural, Multi-Faith society.
+At St Oswald’s CE Primary, we are committed to teaching Christian Values explicitly.
+Religious Education supports the teaching of all eight values, particularly the whole school value of ‘Community,’ as it empowers pupils to understand and empathize with members of our Multi-Cultural, Multi-Faith society.

 Implementation

-The Liverpool Diocese recommends approximately 5% of the total curriculum should be allocated to RE The majority of the time should be RE with a Christian emphasis (66-80%) the balance being allocated to other faiths.
+The Liverpool Diocese recommends approximately 5% of the total curriculum should be allocated to RE.
+The majority of the time should be RE with a Christian emphasis (66-80%) the balance being allocated to other world faiths.
+The teaching of other faiths is essential to support diversity in the local community and create acceptance of all.

 Impact